 Please print and complete the volunteer form found here and bring or mail it to the library.

-Swap plants with your neighbors with the Mead Plant Cutting Exchange, located in the Jerry Black's Cafe on the first floor at Mead.
+Swap plants with your neighbors with the Mead Plant Cutting Exchange, located just outside the Imaginarium makerspace on the second floor at Mead.

 You can leave a plant cutting, take a plant cutting, or both!

 - Using a clean tool, snip from the root, stem or leaf.

 - Wrap base in a damp paper towel and put in a bag to transport to Mead.